Flavour mixing transport theory and resonant leptogenesis: Numerical results

 Indeed, if $H \gg \Delta \omega_{\evec{k}ij}$, there is no time for flavour oscillations to develop, while for $H \ll \Delta \omega_{\evec{k}ij}$ the source terms $\sim H$ become suppressed.
 Also, in the very strong washout limit, $\Gamma \gg H$ the asymmetry is suppressed by thermalisation due to interactions, whereas for $\Gamma \ll \Delta\omega_{\evec{k}ij}$, the magnitude of CP-violation is suppressed, since the source in the asymmetry equation is proportional to the couplings $y_i$.
 Additionally, if $\Gamma \gg \Delta \omega_{\evec{k}ij}$ the flavour oscillations become over-damped~\cite{Drewes:2016gmt}, analogously to light mixing neutrino systems~\cite{Enqvist:1990ad,Kainulainen:1990ds,Enqvist:1991qj}.
 This leaves us to seek parameters in the range $\Gamma \sim \Delta\omega_{\evec{k}ij} \sim H$ for maximal resonant enhancement.

 \paragraph{Benchmark parameters.}

-Our simple leptogenesis model has 5 physical input parameters: the magnitudes of the two Yukawa couplings $y_1$ and $y_2$, their relative complex CP-violating angle defined by $\sin(\theta_{12}) \equiv \Im(y_1^* y_2)/(\abs{y_1}\abs{y_2})$, the lighter Majorana neutrino mass $m_1$ and the relative mass-squared difference $(m_2^2 - m_1^2)/m_1^2$.
-We use the following set of benchmark values as a baseline:
+Our simple leptogenesis model has 5 physical input parameters: the magnitudes of the two Yukawa couplings $y_1$ and $y_2$, their relative CP-violating phase $\theta_{12}$, the lighter Majorana neutrino mass $m_1$ and the relative mass-squared difference $\Delta m^2_{21}/m_1^2 \equiv (m_2^2 - m_1^2)/m_1^2$.
+We define the Yukawa phase as